Galway, Connemara, Aran Islands, Dingle,

 ★ Traditional Irish nights, Trinity College, Book of Kells, legends and history, drive the ring of Kerry, dance a jig, ride in horse drawn carriage, Ceili dancing, step-dancing, whiskey, whimsy, ancient forts, and more!

-★ Price includes hotels, private bus, guide, sightseeing, all breakfasts and dinners
+★ Price includes hotels, private bus, guide, sightseeing, all breakfasts

 Price: Land Only: $4995